Buying Guide for Mobility Transfer Aids

 What Are Transfer Aids?

 Any device that facilitates movement from one place to another, such as a bed to a chair or a wheelchair to a car, is considered a transfer aid.
-The goal of these devices, which may be either manually or electrically driven, is to make transferring patients with mobility or cognitive impairments easier and safer for their carers.
+The goal of these devices, which may be manually or electrically driven, is to make transferring patients with mobility or cognitive impairments easier and safer for their carers.
 There is a wide variety of transfer aids, including slide sheets, transfer boards, transfer belts, gait belts, and patient lifts.
 Using a transfer device may improve a person’s quality of life by making transfers safer for the carer and the person being moved while also increasing the person’s independence and mobility.

 Why Are Transfer Aids Used?